-If you’re starting to build your casual wardrobe, the first thing to focus on is some classic button-down shirts.
+If you’re starting to build your casual clothes wardrobe, the first thing to focus on is some classic button-down shirts.
 Experiment with different brands to find a fit that suits you and then invest in a few classic colours and prints.
-My personal favourite is a Ralph Lauren Oxford which I have in pale-blue, cream, pink and blue and white stripe.
 What’s fantastic about this style is that it can be dressed up or dressed down throughout the day.

 If preppy isn’t your thing, look at a slightly more rock-n-roll (but no less cool) denim shirt.
 Invest in a deep indigo version and a lighter wash and pair with pale coloured trousers in either white or taupe.

 To top off your outfit, round it out with a classic denim jacket in a dark indigo wash.
-Nudie has a great selection that leans more into urban cool than it does tired Rocker.
+Nudie Jeans has a great selection that leans more into urban cool than it does tired rocker.
 Alternatively, a quilted gilet is another excellent finishing touch.
-Try Brooks Brothers or Suit Supply for styles that give a nod to the British landed gentry and that’ll look just as at home in the countryside as they will in the big smoke.
+Try Brooks Brothers or Suitsupply for styles that give a nod to the British landed gentry and that’ll look just as at home in the countryside as they will in the big smoke.

 What To Wear On The Bottom

 Nothing says casual like jeans.
-And whether you favour a light wash or an inky, dark one, they’re a staple that can be built off time and time again.
+And whether you favour a light wash or an inky, dark one, they’re a staple that numerous looks can be based around time and time again.
 When it comes to styling jeans, roll up the cuff to show some of the selvedge (the inside seam) and don’t be afraid to elevate them with a button down shirt or even a light sports coat.